Gattocrucco/sipmfilter/README.md

   * `num2si.py`: format a number using SI suffixes.

+  * `read.py`: read a Proto0 or LNGS file with a single interface.

   * `readroot.py`: read a Proto0 run2 root file.

   * `readwav.py`: read an LNGS wav; see also sstracka/dsfe on bitbucket.

+  * `runsliced.py`: do something in batches with a progressbar.

   * `single_filter_analysis.py`: make a fingerplot and compute the SNR.